 Reclaiming by reinterpreting Afro hairdo was huge when I was very young in London, as was the Black is Beautiful movement sparked by the likes of Cecily Tyson.
 Ironically all of this coincided with Blaxploitation movies, and the aesthetic merged somewhat, crossing right over to mainstream fashion and back again.

 I don’t have the answer, just an idea, perhaps a suggestion.
 Can we turn this negative into a positive by taking what we love, the image, and leave out what we don’t, the narrative?

 Perhaps it’s too pick ‘n mix for some, but I can’t help but wonder if we can create a shift.
 Taking the idea that if you view the same something/someone through a totally different lens than before (which was ultimately just a creation of its time), that the story that previously clung to the image is no longer there and a new narrative emerges.

 As I evolve, so do the selections I make, and in wearing the trends that were created by these brave men and women of days gone by, I am saluting them – because they did as much as they could in the context that they were in.
-By taking elements from their struggle, I am honouring their strength and mine; which is timeless, radical and free.”
+By taking elements from their struggle, I am honoring their strength and mine; which is timeless, radical, and free.”